yujiaohe/flight-price-monitor/README.md

 - Retrieve destination data from a Google Sheet
 - Automatically update IATA codes for destinations
 - Send notifications via Dingtalk when prices meet the criteria
-- Subscription can be enabled with limited update on `main.py` and `notification_manager.py`
+- Subscription can be enabled with a limited update on `main.py` and `notification_manager.py`

 ## Setup